Pumpapa/minimalmagic/content/SE/Multitasking.md

 And that is only true if reading/writing a value is one operation.
 What if values are 64 bits but there is only a 32 -bit data bus.
 The number of possible outcomes would be even bigger.

-This is the wonderful world of **Non-determinism**, in this instance in consequence of sharing a single variable.
+This is the wonderful world of **Non-determinism**, in this instance as a consequence of sharing a single variable.

 Note: non-determinism isn't like a bug.
 Each of the possible outcomes is correct. *(This makes our earlier comment about a telephone exchange with 99.9999999% uptime written in Erlang, consisting of thousands of parallel processes all the more astounding)*